SuperOfficeDocs/superoffice-docs/docs/database/tables/audiencelayout.md

 ---
-uid: table-audiencelayout
+uid: table-AudienceLayout
-title: audiencelayout table
+title: AudienceLayout table
 description: One layout (of webparts and other stuff) for an audience instance so.generated: true
 keywords:
   - "database"
   - "AudienceLayout"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# audiencelayout Table (234)
+# AudienceLayout Table (234)

 ## Fields